parkbenchsolutions/parkbenchsolutions.github.io/Web.md

 - Update AA to use new callTime field
 - Update numbers for groups
 - Added number selection modal to use in group number assignment/activation

 <br><br>
-## 3.9.0 (2018-6-7)
-### Minor Changes

-- Make group AA report search use new date format
-- Initial webhook UI
-- Administrators
-- Minimal UI for webhook data
-- Add login message
-- Hero-foot on login page
-- Add bulk to admin policies
-- Bulk ui
-- Changes to bulk select users UI.  also add selectAll to when selecting users
-- Add select all for service pack creation.  add bulk to group services
-- Add bulk to service provider services

-### Patches

-- Fix parse error in aa report
-- Extract dayStart and dayEnd into a DateService helper
-- Don&#39;t show calling plans if not assigned
-- Password2 removed from bulk as its not needed
-- Fix bug in phone search.
-119903d4b58b7339c006b04b5b39d1a2cceb4c4e

-<br><br>